encode/django-rest-framework/docs/api-guide/permissions.md

 ## REST Condition

-The [REST Condition][rest-condition] yet another but simple and convenient extension for complex permissions tree.
-The extension allows to combine permissions with logical operators rules.
-Logical expressions can be used along with the usual permissions classes in api views.
+The [REST Condition][rest-condition] package is another extension for building complex permissions in a simple and convenient way.
+The extension allows you to combine permissions with logical operators.

 [cite]: https://developer.apple.com/library/mac/#documentation/security/Conceptual/AuthenticationAndAuthorizationGuide/Authorization/Authorization.html
 [authentication]: authentication.md